 CANTON — The Canton Board of Health, Fire Chief Charles Doody and Interim Superintendent of Schools Derek Folan wish to share health and safety guidance for residents as they finalize plans and prepare for their Thanksgiving celebrations this year.

 CANTON — Chief Charles Doody and the Canton Fire Department encourage residents to test their smoke and carbon monoxide alarms when setting their clocks back for daylight saving time.

-CANTON — Chief Charles Doody reports that the Canton Fire Department battled a three-alarm house fire overnight Wednesday into Thursday morning.
+CANTON — Chief Charles Doody is pleased to announce that the Canton Fire Department has received a new ambulance.

 CANTON — Chief Charles Doody and the Canton Fire Department would like to share safety tips for trick-or-treating and alternative Halloween activities to help prevent the spread of COVID-19.

 Canton Fire Department Partners with DOVE for Donation Drive During Domestic Violence Awareness Month